kiranthedev/Sample_ToDo_List_Angular1/README.md

-# Angularjs Crud Operations
+# AngularJS1.x Crud Operations

-This is a simple application focussed to display the crud Operations using Angularjs1.x
+This is a simple application focussed to display the crud Operations using AngularJS1.x

 The Application shall enable you to: